Bloom’s Taxonomy And OBE: Manifestation Of Reductionism In Malaysian Education

 Symptoms ignored

-The basic premise of Bloom’s taxonomy, that there is a hierarchy of cognitive skills, has been rejected by many.
+The basic premise of Bloom’s taxonomy—that there is a hierarchy of cognitive skills—has been rejected by many.
 Ron Berger wrote:

 It (OBE) also gives the mistaken impression that some of these skills are more difficult and more important than others.
 It can blind us to the integrated process that actually takes place in students’ minds as they learn[14].

 OBE is not free from its fair share of criticisms.
-In 1994, a report by Center of the American Experiment on OBE stated that:
+In 1994, a report by the Center of the American Experiment on OBE stated that:

 But this apparent good idea (OBE) has led to considerable conflict.
 A major reason for this conflict is that states turned over the task of defining outcomes to the educational officials most threatened by the process.
 Educators have proceeded to promote rather vague outcomes, often reflecting politically correct positions, instead of knowledge, skills, and cognitive academic outcomes.
 Education bureaucrats have taken a sensible idea and distorted its meaning so that accountability is virtually impossible.[18]

 The problem with this is that there are only so many hours in a course and those outcomes must be mastered within that time.
-With time used up achieving “measurable” outcomes, less measurable, but higher- order learning - like creativity, thinking skills, divergent thinking, even social, practical, and artistic learning take second place, or are not learned at all.
+With time used up achieving “measurable” outcomes, less measurable, but higher-order learning - like creativity, thinking skills, divergent thinking, even social, practical, and artistic learning take second place, or are not learned at all.
 Worse, and perhaps the key problem, is that outcomes are often treated as a one-shoe-fits-all solution by administrators who are trying to satisfy institutional licensure and program review requirements which have little to do with actual learning.[22]

 Reductionism’s autoimmune defense mechanism